g3rley/titanic/README.md

 This repository contains the code and related files for the "Titanic: Machine Learning from Disaster" project on Kaggle.
 The goal of the project is to create a machine learning model that predicts whether a passenger survived the Titanic shipwreck or not.

 ### Competition Description

 The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
-On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
-This sensational tragedy shocked the international community and led to better safety regulations for ships.
+On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, resulting in the loss of 1502 out of 2224 passengers and crew.
+This tragic event shocked the international community and led to the implementation of improved safety regulations for ships.

 ### Goal

-In this challenge, we ask you to complete the analysis of what sorts of people were likely to survive.
-In particular, we ask you to apply the tools of machine learning to predict which passengers survived the tragedy.
+The challenge is to analyze the characteristics of the passengers and develop a machine learning model that can predict the likelihood of survival.
+By applying the tools of machine learning, we aim to predict which passengers survived the tragedy.

 ### Data

-We provide two datasets: a training set (`train.csv`) and a test set (`test.csv`).
+The repository provides two datasets: a training set (train.csv) and a test set (test.csv).

 ### Variable Notes